 Copyright protection under the Copyright Act is not available for "any work of the United States Government," regardless of whether it is published or unpublished.
 17 U.S.C. § 105; see also H.R.
 REP. No. 94-1476, at 58 (1976), reprinted in 1976 U.S.C.C.A.N. at 5672.

-This includes legislation enacted by Congress, decisions issued by the federal judiciary, regulations issued by a federal agency, or any other work prepared by an officer or employee of the U.S. federal government while acting within the course of his or her official duties.
+"[T]he bar on copyright protection for federal works . . . applies to works created by all federal 'officer[s] or employee[s],' without regard for the nature of their position or scope of their authority."
+Georgia v.
+Public.Resource.Org, Inc., 140 S. Ct.
+1498, 1509-10 (2020).
+This includes works created by the President; Congress; the federal judiciary; federal departments, agencies, boards, bureaus, or commissions; or any other officer or employee of the U.S. federal government while acting within the course of his or her official duties.
 It also includes works prepared by an officer or employee of the government of the District of Columbia, the Commonwealth of Puerto Rico, or the organized territories under the jurisdiction of the federal government.